alien4cloud/alien4cloud.github.io/documentation/1.2.0/devops_guide/getting_started_with_tosca_component/getting_started_with_tosca_component.markdown

 {% endhighlight %}

 * `derived_from: tosca.nodes.SoftwareComponent`
-  The `alien.nodes.JDK` node type is derived from the TOSCA native node `tosca.nodes.SoftwareComponent`.
-  This is the root type defined by TOSCA to define software components.
+  The `alien.nodes.JDK` node type is derived from the TOSCA native node `tosca.nodes.SoftwareComponent`, the root type defined by TOSCA to define software components.
 * `icon: images/jdk.png`
-  The node_type will use the image which can be found at `images/jdk.png` inside the CSAR archive.
+  The node will use the image which can be found at `images/jdk.png` inside the CSAR archive.
 * `properties:`
   The node has 2 properties which will be used by the installation script.
 * `attributes:`